robinfehr/verify-pubsub/README.md

 Verify-PubSub
 ===========================
+# Description

-This command line tool aims to verify that all the published messages are received by the subscribers.
+This command line tool aims to verify whether you encounter loss off messges in a pub sub setup.
-It verifies if messages are firstly in the correct order and secondly without any loss / continuous.
+It checks that all published messages are received by the subscribers and makes sure, firstly that they're in the correct order and secondly continuous - without loss of messages.

 The tool was initially developed for detecting network problems by running it within more complex cloud setups.

 In its core, it's database agnostic but has specializations for each database.

 Currently supported databases:
 - redis

-#Usage
+# Usage

 ```
-// publish [dbtype] [host] [port] [password] [key] [interval]
-./verify-pubsub publish redis localhost 6379 admin fooBar 10
+/verify-pubsub publish -dbtype redis -interval 10 -host localhost -port 6379 -password somePassword -key fooBar
 ```

 ```
-// subscribe [dbtype] [host] [port] [password] [key]
-./verify-pubsub subscribe redis localhost 6379 admin fooBar
+/verify-pubsub subscribe -dbtype redis -host localhost -port 6379 -password somePassword -key fooBar
 ```

 ---

-#License
+# License

 Copyright (c) 2018 Robin Fehr